 A piece about the importance of “Watch Night” within the African-American Christian community began circulating on the Internet in April 2001.
-The earliest versions we’ve encountered attribute it to Agnes Barron-Steward, the director of Multicultural Student Services at Pierce College in
+The earliest versions we encountered attributed it to Agnes Barron-Steward, the director of Multicultural Student Services at Pierce College in

 Many of you who live or grew up in Black communities in the United States have probably heard of “Watch Night Services,” the gathering of the faithful in church on New Year’s Eve.
 The service usually begins anywhere from